njwest/react-native-weather/readme.md

 ## Contribute!

 If you would like to contribute code to react-native-weather, contact me at mail@NickWest.io with your component and improvement ideas or [open up an issue](https://github.com/njwest/react-native-weather/issues "Open an Issue") to get my attention!

+## Support!

+Like this kind of thing?
+[Buy Nick a coffee via Patreon support!](https://www.patreon.com/nickwest)